The KING CROC has arrived

 Originally spotted measuring only 2.4m in length and dubbed a ‘problem’ crocodile by the locals, the soon to be King Croc was quickly moved from the Botanic Gardens that he had taken over, to a more protected environment located in Queensland, Australia.

 750 Kgs: Weighing as much as 14 and a half fully-grown men - very BIG men – the King Croc is one of the largest reptiles in protected environment today.

 3,700 POUNDS PSI: The Saltwater crocodile has the highest bite force of any animal known to man.

 150 Kgs: The King Croc's head alone weighs just over 150 kgs - that's roughly 30 of our own heads combined.

 60 PEARLY WHITES: Dense, razor-sharp and the size of your average index finger.

-OVER 5M IN LENGTH: Measuring the length of 6 fully sized supermarket shopping carts - the King Croc is one of the largest amphibians to ever be in protected environment.
+OVER 5M IN LENGTH: Measuring the length of 6 fully sized supermarket shopping carts - the King Croc is one of the largest reptiles to ever be in protected environment.

 Nature's most feared and powerful reptile